Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

     - Many of these containers do not use or do not need to use a GPU, but performance will be greatly reduced.
 - [Git](https://git-scm.com/)

+Note that running every GPU-ready container on a GPU will use multiple GB of memory on the device.
+On many GPUs, an out-of-memory error will occur.
+For most GPU-ready containers, switching it to CPU is a matter of removing the deployment lines specifying it should have access to a GPU.
+Otherwise, there will be an environment variable specifying which to use (e.g., "cuda", "cpu").

 ## Unstable vs Latest

 Our Docker images our tagged in four possible ways: